Last update: June 29, 2021

 DIS is carefully monitoring the COVID-19 situation in Denmark and Sweden.
 We hope you will find these responses to frequently asked questions useful and contact us at DIS@DISabroad.org or 800-247-3477 if you would like to know more.
-We will continue updating this page regularly and will also notify applying and admitted students of significant updates via email.
+We will notify admitted students of significant updates via email and at Orientation.

 - DIS Planning for Fall 2021

 - Life in Copenhagen and Stockholm

 DIS is ready for a pandemic-resilient Fall Semester 2021 in Scandinavia.
 Staff and faculty are working diligently to make your time abroad as ‘normal’ and we will update this page and notify students of any modifications we need to make as we continue adjusting to the changing conditions of the COVID-19 pandemic.